rpires71/milestone1/README.md

 ---

-## User Stories for Certifications page
+## User Stories for Certifications Page
 [⬆ Back to Table of contents](#table-of-contents)

 **(must-have)**